 Before we delve into the recipes, though, let’s take a look at some ways you can make already-cooked, tough steak more tender.

-Now that you know of some ways to get your tough, leftover steak more tender, you can try out one or more of the recipes below to use up that leftover meat.
+Now that you know of some ways to get your tough leftover steak more tender, try out one or more of the delicious recipes below to use up that leftover meat.

 You just can’t go wrong with a Philly cheesesteak sandwich.
 Since leaving Philadelphia, it has reached all regions of the United States because it is simply that scrumptious.

-To melt the cheese, you can put the sandwich in your oven set to 300 degrees Fahrenheit for about five minutes, or you can pop it in the microwave for a few seconds.
+To melt the cheese, put the sandwich in your oven set to 300 degrees Fahrenheit for about five minutes or pop it in the microwave for a few seconds.

 Next, throw a flour tortilla into a frying pan over medium-low heat.
-You can add a little butter or oil to the pan beforehand to help it brown and keep it from sticking.
+Add a little butter or oil to the pan beforehand to help it brown and keep it from sticking.

-Now, add another tortilla on top of the quesadilla, and press it down to help it stick to the cheese.
+Now, add another tortilla on top of the quesadilla.
+Press it down to help it stick to the cheese.
 Turn the quesadilla over, adding more butter to the pan before placing it down.

 Although stroganoff is best when you get the meat partially cooked in the stew, you can still easily utilize leftover steak for this recipe.
 While the steak is sitting in the stew, it should help it become more tender.

-Here are the ingredients you will need for this recipe:
+These are the ingredients you’ll need for this recipe:

 - 1.2 pounds of steak